Clearing gives you the chance to study the course that's right for you at the university of your choice - and start in autumn 2022.

 This doesn’t mean that you don’t have a place.
 We might still be able to accept you or offer you an alternative course in a related subject.
 If we do make you an alternative offer then you can accept this on UCAS Track.
 If unfortunately we can’t accept you, you’ll also see that on UCAS Track.

 You can apply to most of our courses if you're an international student.
-When you get in touch just tell us that you're an international student and you need a Tier 4 Visa to study in the UK.
+When you get in touch, just tell us that you're an international student and you need a Student route (formerly tier 4) visa to study in the UK.

 If you haven't applied through UCAS yet then you'll need to complete our online application form.